lucasvaltl/imrsv-data-user-guide/Content.md

 ### Accepted File Formats

 Missing data values should be left empty.
 The following file formats are accepted:
-- CSV: files using commas as separators will work.
+- CSV (Max 5 MB): files using commas as separators will work.
 Do not use an index.
 The first line defines the column names and hence needs to consist of strings.
 [Here](https://1drv.ms/u/s!ArSq-hTe1BlYgQtmPZfea8iSWcj-) is an example.
-- JSON: the file needs to be formatted as follows: one key/value pair per data column/dimension containing the column name as the key and an array of data as the value.
+- JSON (Max 8MB): the file needs to be formatted as follows: one key/value pair per data column/dimension containing the column name as the key and an array of data as the value.
 All dimensions/columns need to have the same length and the values need to be of the same type.
 [Here](https://1drv.ms/u/s!ArSq-hTe1BlYgQ0YYcdVFaJA97SW) is an example.

 <p class="tip">
 Side note: Files exported using the pandas [`pandas.DataFrame.to_json`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.to_json.html) method without any parameters can be used.